The two-year Applied Physics Master’s starts in September and February.

 It is taught entirely in English and leads to the title of Master of Science (MSc).
 The Applied Physics programme comprises a total of 120 ECTS credits.

 The second year is the practical year.
-You can now for example choose to focus on fundamental science, e.g. by doing research in a research group and an internship at a research institute.
-On the other hand, you can also opt for a more engineering driven approach by doing research in a more engineering oriented research group, combined with an internship in industry or within a company either in the Netherlands or abroad.
+You can now choose to focus on fundamental science, e.g. by joining a research group or doing an internship at a research institute abroad.
+On the other hand, you can also opt for a more engineering driven approach to research, combined with an internship in industry or within a company either in the Netherlands or abroad.
 The internship takes up approximately one third of your second year.
 If you want, the programme allows you to extend your internship to six months.
 We guide you through the entire process in your choices and the career you are about to pursue.

 For a complete course overview and curriculum, please visit the programme website of Applied Physics, a website specifically aimed towards current students and employees.